bitsnnfl2021/bitsnnfl2021.github.io/_drafts/id-53-controlled-dropout-a-different-approach-to-using-dropout-on-deep-neural-network.md

 **Published in:** [2017 IEEE International Conference on Big Data and Smart Computing (BigComp)](https://ieeexplore.ieee.org/xpl/conhome/7877084/proceeding)

 **Tasks:**

 1. Implement the model in Tensorflow
-2. Compare results of traditional dropout and the proposed method.
-Vary some of the parameters from what is specified in the paper.
+2. Compare results of traditional dropout and the proposed method for droupout rate = 0.5 and 2 hidden layers.
+Report the results in your final presentation.
 3. Do not use the entire dataset, use a subset instead and specify which part is being used by you.

 **Data Set:** [http://yann.lecun.com/exdb/mnist/](http://yann.lecun.com/exdb/mnist/ "http://yann.lecun.com/exdb/mnist/")